 What Do You Do if You are Caught By One of the Above Suitability Requirements?

 If one of the suitability requirements for entry clearance applications applies to you – take steps to rectify the problem.
-However, if you one of the mandatory grounds for refusal applies – the application WILL be refused.
+However, if you one of the mandatory grounds for refusal applies – the Home Office WILL refuse the application.
 The same is with the discretionary grounds for refusal applies and cannot rectify the problem you need to seek legal advice to see if you can overcome this problem.
 Do not take your chances if your application does not meet one of the discretionary suitability requirements.
 This is because, despite the fact that they are ‘discretionary’, you need to provide the decision with very important reasons, which will persuade him or to exercise the discretion in your favour.

 If you would like to apply for a UK visa in near future, you need to understand the rules first.
 UKVisaSuccess.com online courses will help you do this.
 After attending the course you need, you’ll understand UK visa requirements and common pitfalls in the applications.
 This will dramatically decrease the chances of refusal of your UK visa application.